hongliang0/SeaTurtleID2022/README.md

 COMP9517 Group Project

 Checkout to your own branch to work individually.
-Please remember to merge back to main and pull for updates regularly!
+It is actually really hard to merge conflicted versions of jupyter notebook, so please immediately merge back to main when done and rebase your own branch regularly!
+Use git fetch to get all branches.
 For git tools, I highly recommend https://git-fork.com/

 Do not upload the dataset and any other unnecessary files.
 For consistency, please make the file structure of this project looks like this: